openhab/openhab-addons/addons/binding/org.openhab.binding.amazondashbutton/README.md

     You can specify how long any further detected button pressed should be ignored after one click was processed.
     The parameter is optional and 5000ms by default.

-For manual defintion of a `dashbutton` Thing the MAC address can either be taken from the discovery output or can e.g. be captured through your router/DHCP frontend or with [Wireshark](https://wireshark.org).
+For manual definition of a `dashbutton` Thing the MAC address can either be taken from the discovery output or can e.g. be captured through your router/DHCP frontend or with [Wireshark](https://wireshark.org).

 ## Channels

-- **Press:** Trigger channel for recognizing presses on the Amazon Dash Button.
+- **press:** Trigger channel for recognizing presses on the Amazon Dash Button.
 A trigger channel can directly be used in a rule, check the "Full Example" section for one example.
+Dispatches a `PRESSED` event when a button is pressed.

+The trigger channel `press` is of type `system.rawbutton` to allow the usage of the `rawbutton-toggle-switch` profile.

 ## Full Example